OpenSourceHelpCommunity/ContributingToMyProject/writeups/ContributingToWikiToLearn_SrijanAgarwal.md

 `realpath` is in `AUR`

 #### Docker installation
-Docker is a quickly evolving technology, and it may be possible that the your distro official repository do not have yet the docker version requierd to run WTL.
+Docker is a quickly evolving technology, and it may be possible that the your distro's official repository does not have the docker version required to run WTL yet.
 We thus recommend to install docker following the [official guide](https://docs.docker.com/engine/installation/).

 Do not forget to add your user to the docker group, so that you do not have to use super user privileges every time you have to manage docker images and volumes.
 WTLH is intended to work only if your user is added to docker group, otherwise you get errors related to missing the correct permissions since WTLH is not intended to be executed with super user rights.
+We recommend following this [guide] (https://docs.docker.com/engine/installation/linux/linux-postinstall/).

 #### Pandoc
 Pandoc is used to convert markdown documentation into mediawiki, that can be imported to [meta](https://meta.wikitolearn.org/Main_Page), thus this is not a real prerequisite, it is only needed if you are willing to help us keeping our online documentation up to date!